karledenstal/HARBINGER/README.md

     - By default 2 quests before Proving Honor
     - By default 5 quests before Silver Hand
     - By default 3 quests before Blood's Honor
+- Tell Aela the Giant was dead before you even got there
 - Allows you to set a minimum player level to meet before each story quest (not implemented)
 - Allows you to take more than one radiant quest at a time (Not implemented, maybe not possible)
 - Better radiant quest rewards.
 (Not implemented)